 Students are responsible for arranging their internships.
 Typically, students contact the organization where they plan to be an intern and make the arrangements with a member of the faculty to receive credit.
 The Department of Political Science awards credit only for political-related work, such as working on a campaign, lobbying activities, or working in a government office.
 Students must complete the appropriate paperwork with Academic Enrichment and then have the completed application signed by a faculty member of the Department of Political Science.
 Details about other requirements for the internship, such as keeping a journal or writing a paper, must be arranged with the faculty member.

 - Department of Political Science's Independent Study Policy

-- Academic Enrichment is located in the Davidson Honor College, Room 002.
-This office maintains lists of organizations seeking student interns.
+- Academic Enrichment: This office maintains lists of organizations seeking student interns.
 It is especially useful when the state legislature is in session.

 - Montana’s Members of Congress often rely on student interns.
 Students should make inquiries through the local field offices, or by contacting them directly (United States Senate or United States House of Representatives).

-- Project Vote Smart is located in Phillipsburg Montana.
-Project Vote Smart interns help compile information on candidates for office, including biographical information, issue positions, voting records, campaign finance, and interest group ratings.
+- Project Vote Smart: (Phillipsburg Montana) Project Vote Smart interns help compile information on candidates for office, including biographical information, issue positions, voting records, campaign finance, and interest group ratings.

-- Washington Internship Institute is a nonprofit organization that helps place students in internships with a variety of agencies and organizations in Washington D.C.
+- Washington Internship Institute: A nonprofit organization that helps place students in internships with a variety of agencies and organizations in Washington D.C.

-- Groovejob is a site that lists a few organizations in Montana and elsewhere seeking interns or volunteers.
+- Groovejob: Lists organizations in Montana and elsewhere seeking interns or volunteers.

-- The Washington Center is a pricey but valuable program combining academic coursework with internship experiences in Washington DC.
+- The Washington Center: A pricey but valuable program combining academic coursework with internship experiences in Washington DC.